-If you are using NEURON, export morphology from NEURON using pyNeuroML (example); this will be easier if there is a hoc script with just a single cell instance as in section 1).
+If the model was created in NEURON, export the 3D morphology from the original NEURON scripts using pyNeuroML (example); this will be easier if there is a hoc script with just a single cell instance as in section 1).
 While there is the option to use

 Alternatively manually add the

-As with the single compartment example, it’s best to start off with the passive case, compare that to the original code (for v at multiple locations), and gradually add channels.
+As with the single compartment example, it’s best to start off with the passive case, i.e no active channels on the soma or dendrites, and compare that to the original code (for membrane potential at multiple locations!), and gradually add channels.